 Fed.
 See "Federal Reserve System."

 Federal Agency Security.
-A debt instrument issued by one of the Federal Agencies.
+A debt instrument issued by one of the federal agencies.
 Federal Agencies are considered second in credit quality and liquidity only to U.S. Treasuries.

 Federal Agency.
 Government sponsored/owned entity created by the U.S. Congress, generally for the purpose of acting as a financial intermediary by borrowing in the marketplace and directing proceeds to specific areas of the economy considered to otherwise have restricted access to credit markets.
-The largest Federal Agencies are GNMA, FNMA, FHLMC, FHLB, FFCB, SLMA, and TVA.
+The largest federal agencies are GNMA, FNMA, FHLMC, FHLB, FFCB, SLMA, and TVA.

 Federal Deposit Insurance Corporation (FDIC).
 Federal agency that insures deposits at commercial banks, currently to a limit of $250,000 per depositor per bank.

 Federal Farm Credit Bank (FFCB).
-One of the large Federal Agencies.
+One of the large federal agencies.
 A government sponsored enterprise (GSE) system that is a network of cooperatively-owned lending institutions that provides credit services to farmers, agricultural cooperatives and rural utilities.
 The FFCBs act as financial intermediaries that borrow money in the capital markets and use the proceeds to make loans and provide other assistance to farmers and farm-affiliated businesses.
 Consists of the consolidated operations of the Banks for Cooperatives, Federal Intermediate Credit Banks, and Federal Land Banks.
 Frequent issuer of discount notes, agency notes and callable agency securities.
 FFCB debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and agricultural industry.
 Also issues notes under its “designated note” program.

 Federal Funds (Fed Funds).
 Funds placed in Federal Reserve Banks by depository institutions in excess of current reserve requirements, and frequently loaned or borrowed on an overnight basis between depository institutions.